Adile Zogu: Marriage and later life

 Adile (Adila) was married in 1909 to Major Emin Bey Agolli Doshishti (1890–1988).
 He hailed from a prominent family which owned substantial properties near Lake Ohrid (his parents were Albanian aristocrats Salih Agolli Doshishti and wife Gylijé Allaj).
 The marriage had probably been arranged years in advance by her mother.
 The couple had five children.
 They separated in c.
 1925, though never officially divorced.
 Adile ran the household where she and her sisters (together with the Queen Mother prior to 1934) lived, as the younger princesses had little knowledge of domestic management.
 She was absent for long periods during the early days of the Albanian Kingdom after she and her youngest daughter Danush contracted tuberculosis.
 They spent several years at a sanitarium in Switzerland before eventually recovering and returning to Albania.

 After the overthrow of the monarchy in the 1939 Italian invasion of Albania, Adile accompanied Zog to England.
-After his departure to Egypt, she stayed behind and settled in Henley-on-Thames with her two daughters (who were English-educated) and her sister-in-law, Princess Ruhije Xhelal Zogolli (1881–1956).
+After his departure to Egypt, she stayed behind and settled in Henley-on-Thames with her two daughters (who were English-educated) and her sister-in-law, Princess Ruhije Xhelal Zogolli (1881–1956, who was also the first wife of Xhelal Zogu, Adile's elder paternal half-brother).
 In the late 1950s, she rejoined her surviving siblings in France.
 After Zog's death in 1961, she lived in Paris with her eldest son, Salih, until her own death in 1966.